DavidGD616/ZKVideo/README.md

 # ZKVideo

-Project based in show an interface that can comunicate a public API to get movies and show it in the frontend in dynamic way.
-The aplication is just available for mobile devices and tablets until 600px width.
+Project based to show an interface that can communicate a public API to get movies and show it in the frontend in dynamic way.
+The application is just available for mobile devices and tablets until 600px width.

 # Mockup of the project